diegorusso/diegorusso.github.io/_posts/2012-07-10-europythons-report-a-general-feedback.md

 **How to improve it the next year?**
-I didn't express myself on Schedule and timing, Duration and contents because I'd like to doit here, all together.
+I didn't express myself on Schedule and timing, Duration and contents because I'd like to do it here, all together.
 I think that the organisers can improve a lot the content to give a higher quality.
 This can affect scheduling, duration and timing.
 So far, speakers submitted talks and who bought an early bird ticket could vote them.
 I like this, very democratic but too much "anarchic": not for the voting system but for the content proposed.
 Too many topics together with no room for further studies.
-So why not organize the content in a different way, organize the content in macro areas, in big topic.
+So why not organizing the content in a different way, organizing the content in macro areas, in big topic.
 Just to give an example: web, enterprise, mobile, HPC, community, etc. Then every big topic should have a "path", starting from the basics to reach an advanced level.